 - “Award of Excellence” winners are expected to comply with the following responsibilities:

-- Representatives of the project (both the owner/developer and design architect) must present at the Innovation Conference to be held in Chicago, from 5–7 April 2020, for consideration of also winning the category overall, with all speakers representing the project needing to be CTBUH organizational members.
-These presentations will form the basis for the jury’s selection of overall winners.
+- Representatives of the project (for Best Tall Building, Urban Habitat, 10 Year, Interior Design, and Renovation categories this must be both the owner/developer and design architect/urban planner/interior architect) must present at the conference for consideration of also winning the category overall, with all speakers representing the project needing to be CTBUH organizational members.
+These presentations will form the basis for the jury’s selection of Overall Category Winners.